 4 Mistakes of My Life as a Software Tester (and You’re Probably Making These)

-We all heard the story of the little frogs in the well who thought the world is the well until they came out and realized how big, beautiful and different it is!
+We have all heard that frogs believe that the whole world is the well they live in until they come out and realize how big, beautiful and different the world really is!

 Do you think you have lived this story at some point in your professional life?
 Well, everyone has.
-Welcome to the world of reality – beautiful testing :).
+Welcome to reality.

 Software testing mistakes